IndigoUnited/node-couchdb-iterator/README.md

 `.couchdbIterator(couchdbAddr, [view], iterator, [options])`

-Calls `iterator` for all `rows` of the database referenced by `couchdbAddr`.
+Calls `iterator` for all rows of the database referenced by `couchdbAddr`.
-If `view` is supplied, iterates only over the view's rows.
+If a `view` is supplied, iterates only over that view's rows.

 This library aims to be fast, therefore iteration happens concurrently.
 The iterator function can be async but beware that order is not guaranteed.

+Examples:

 ```js
 const couchdbIterator = require('couchdb-iterator');